brandonsie/epitopefindr/readme.md

 ----------------------------------------------------------------------
 # Guide

-1. Prepare an `AAStringSet` object of peptides (identifier + sequence) as described in the [Biostrings documentation](http://web.mit.edu/~r/current/arch/i386_linux26/lib/R/library/Biostrings/html/XStringSet-class.html).
+1. Prepare an `AAStringSet` object of peptides (identifier + sequence) as described in the [Biostrings documentation](http://web.mit.edu/~r/current/arch/i386_linux26/lib/R/library/Biostrings/html/XStringSet-class.html) OR prepare a fasta file with equivalent information.
-2. For now, try calling `epFind2()` to run a typical epitopefindr pipeline.
+2. For now, try calling `epFind2(<AAStringSet or path to .fasta file>, <path to directory to write output files>)` to run a typical epitopefindr pipeline.
 A make-style implementation is an upcoming development goal.

 A brief summary of the functions called by `epFind2`:
   * `pbCycleBLAST` cycles through each input peptide to find the overlap of its alignment with other peptides from the input.
 Nested within a call to `pbCycleBLAST` are calls to `epitopeBLAST`, `indexEpitopes`.